 Once you notice a dead pixel, it’s hard to think of anything else — it’ll keep drawing your eye and driving you a little more crazy with each glance.
 While you could shell out big bucks in repairs, or replace the display entirely, there’s no harm in trying a few quick troubleshooting methods to see if you can snap the pixel back into shape without resorting to costly services and outside alternatives.

-However, it’s important to note the difference between a dead pixel and stuck pixel.
-Each individual pixel in an LCD screen is made up of three subpixels (red, green and blue), which appear white when turned on and black when turned off.
+First, it’s important to note the difference between a dead pixel and a stuck pixel.
+Each individual pixel in an LCD screen is made up of three subpixels (red, green, and blue) that appear white when turned on and black when turned off.
 Together, the three subpixels generate all the colors of the spectrum.

-- Fix using UndeadPixel (Windows)
+Fix using PixelHealer (Windows)